 Agents are the interface between IRIEDAILY, our general agency in Portugal, and the agency in China and the factories where we produce our goods.
-Our agents play a key role in the implementation of FWF requirements at national level by acting as intermediaries and supporting us in corrective actions following factory audits.
-They conduct regular factory visits and also accompany our CEO or CSR
+Our agents play a key role in the implementation of FWF requirements at national level by acting as intermediaries and supporting us in corrective actions following Manager on their business trips.
+We see them factory audits.
+They conduct regular factory as indispensable partners in our efforts to visits and also accompany our CEO or CSR actively improve labor standards.